 The epigraph at the beginning of my book, Literary Hypertext, is that of the Canadian researcher Marshall McLuhan, “We look at the present through the rear-view mirror.
 We march backward into the future.”
 McLuhan was referring to the quick technological developments, of which we are continually trying to catch up with.
 That is precisely how I’m feeling about life in general — the feeling that every progress that has been made suddenly goes backward.
 Continue reading How fear, racism and violence rule the world, again!

-International Holocaust Day is not as important in Israel as it is in the world.
-In Israel, Holocaust Memorial Day comes a week ahead of Israel’s Memorial Day and Independence Day that comes right next.
+International Holocaust Remembrance Day is not as crucial in Israel as it is in the world.
+In Israel, Holocaust Remembrance Day comes a week ahead of Israel’s Memorial Day and Independence Day, which comes next.
 Thus, the concept of “from the Holocaust to Revival” is presented.
-Nowadays, the remembrance of the Holocaust has been ever so important in light of the “fake news” and fake proceedings and actions that are spread around.
-We need to keep in mind the unthinkable acts of evil.
+Nowadays, the remembrance of the Holocaust has been ever so important in light of the “fake news,” and proceedings, and actions that are spread around.
+We need to keep in mind the last century’s unthinkable acts of evil.

 Continue reading International Holocaust Remembrance Day – Time rushes by and memories are lost